John Wood, the Younger: Works

 Wood began his independent career by developing and extending his father's work in Bath.
 His first major project consisted of completing the Circus (his father died less than three months after the first stone was laid).
 His next achievement was the design and build of Gay Street to connect Queen Square and the Circus, his father's greatest triumphs.

 Wood spent the next decades designing new buildings, terraces and architectural set-pieces for the city of Bath.
 It appears that he did not share his father's interest in druidism and freemasonry, but his designs show certain inspirations and themes which reflect 18th century fashions and philosophies.

 During the 1770s a new more severe neo-classical style was becoming fashionable.
 Wood pioneered this new style in buildings such as the Hot Bath (built using the Doric order), the Royal Crescent and the Bath Assembly Rooms.
 These buildings contrasted with the more decorated and embellished style preferred by his father.
-Whilst John Wood the Elder's Circus includes superimposed orders and a detailed frieze, the Royal Crescent – designed by his son - has a single order and plain decoration throughout.
+Whilst John Wood the Elder's Circus includes superimposed orders and a detailed frieze, the Royal Crescent—designed by his son—has a single order and plain decoration throughout.

 The site Wood chose for the Royal Crescent also shows that he was interested in creating a proto-romantic dialogue between his buildings and the surrounding countryside.
 Previous buildings and set-pieces in Bath were all intensely urban and inward looking whereas the Royal Crescent was fully open and looked out on to open fields.
 This is not always apparent today, but when it was built in 1775 the crescent was situated right on the edge of the city with no nearby buildings to block residents' views of the countryside.
 The Royal Crescent is among the greatest examples of Georgian architecture to be found in the United Kingdom and is a Grade I listed building.

 Outside Bath, his most notable works include Buckland House in Buckland, Oxfordshire, and the General Infirmary in Salisbury.
-In 1781 he published A Series of Plans for Cottages or Habitations of the Labourer, the earliest British pattern book for labourers' cottages.
+Knill's Monument in St Ives, Cornwall, constructed in 1782 for John Knill, was designed by Wood.
+In 1781, Wood published A Series of Plans for Cottages or Habitations of the Labourer, the earliest British pattern book for labourers' cottages.